Idriss Déby: Early life

 According to Human Rights Watch, Habré was found responsible for "widespread political killings, systematic torture, and thousands of arbitrary arrests", as well as ethnic purges when it was perceived that group leaders could pose a threat to his rule, including many of Déby's Zaghawa ethnic group who supported the government.
-Increasingly paranoid, Habré accused Déby, minister of the interior Mahamat Itno, and commander in chief of the Chadian army Hassan Djamous of preparing a coup d'état.
+Increasingly paranoid, Habré accused Déby, minister of the interior Mahamat Itno, and then commander-in-chief of the Chadian army Hassan Djamous of preparing a coup d'état.
 Déby fled first to Darfur, then to Libya, where he was welcomed by Muammar Gaddafi in Tripoli.
 Itno and Djamous were arrested and killed.
 Since all three were ethnic Zaghawa, Habré started a targeted campaign against the group which saw hundreds seized, tortured, and imprisoned.
 Dozens died in detention or were summarily executed.
 In 2016, Habré was convicted of war crimes by a specially created international tribunal in Senegal.
 Déby gave the Libyans detailed information about CIA operations in Chad.
 Gaddafi offered Déby military aid to seize power in Chad in exchange for Libyan prisoners of war.

-Déby relocated to Sudan in 1989 and formed the Patriotic Salvation Movement, an insurgent group, supported by Libya and Sudan, which started operations against Habré, and on 2 December 1990 Déby's troops marched unopposed into N'Djamena in a successful coup, ousting Habré.
+Déby relocated to Sudan in 1989 and formed the Patriotic Salvation Movement, an insurgent group, supported by Libya and Sudan, which started operations against Habré, and on 1 December 1990 Déby's troops marched unopposed into N'Djamena in a successful coup, ousting Habré.

-President of Chad
+Presidency

 Idriss Déby assumed Chad's presidency in 1991.
 He was re-elected every five years up until the time of his death in 2021, equaling a total of 30 years in power.